nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### 2. Add more fields for find feature ####

-The find feature currently doesn't allow users to search by the following critera:
+The find feature currently doesn't allow users to search by the following criteria:

 Student:
 1. Details of `NextOfKins`